Philadelphia Eleven: Background

-Eleven women who were deacons presented themselves as ready for ordination to the priesthood, and plans for the service proceeded.
-The women who became known as the “Philadelphia Eleven” (or “Philadelphia 11”) were Merrill Bittner, Alla Bozarth-Campbell, Alison Cheek, Emily Hewitt, Carter Heyward, Suzanne Hiatt, Marie Moorefield, Jeannette Piccard, Betty Bone Schiess, Katrina Swanson, and Nancy Wittig.
+Eleven women who were deacons in good standing presented themselves as ready for ordination to the priesthood, and plans for the service proceeded.
+The women who became known as the "Philadelphia Eleven" (or "Philadelphia 11") were Merrill Bittner, Alla Bozarth-Campbell, Alison Cheek, Emily Hewitt, Carter Heyward, Suzanne Hiatt, Marie Moorefield, Jeannette Piccard, Betty Bone Schiess, Katrina Swanson, and Nancy Wittig.

-Ordination service
+Ordination service July 1974

-The ordination service was held on Monday, July 29, 1974, the Feast of Saints Mary and Martha, at the Church of the Advocate in Philadelphia, where Suzanne Hiatt served as deacon, and whose rector was civil rights advocate Paul Washington.
-Beginning at 11 o’clock in the morning, the service lasted for three hours.
-The eleven women serving as deacons presented themselves to Bishops Corrigan, DeWitt, and Welles, who ordained them as priests.
+The ordination service was held on Monday, July 29, 1974, the Feast of Saints Mary and Martha, at the predominately Black Church of the Advocate in Philadelphia, where Suzanne Hiatt served as deacon, and whose rector was civil rights advocate Paul Washington.
+Four years earlier the Church of the Advocate had hosted a Black Panther Convention.
+Beginning at 11 o'clock in the morning, with the appropriate hymn "Come Labor On," the service lasted for three hours.
+The eleven women deacons presented themselves to Bishops Corrigan, DeWitt, and Welles, who ordained them as priests.

-Harvard University professor Charles V. Willie, who was also the vice president of the House of Deputies at the time, preached a sermon entitled, “The Priesthood of All Believers,” which began, “The hour cometh and now is when the true worshipers shall worship God in spirit and in truth,” followed by Dr. Willie’s declaration that “as blacks refused to participate in their own oppression by going to the back of the bus in 1955 in Montgomery, women are refusing to cooperate in their own oppression by remaining on the periphery of full participation in the Church.”
+Harvard University Sociology professor Charles V. Willie, who was also the vice president of the House of Deputies at the time, preached a sermon entitled, "The Priesthood of All Believers," which began, "The hour cometh and now is when the true worshipers shall worship God in spirit and in truth," followed by Dr. Willie's declaration that "as blacks refused to participate in their own oppression by going to the back of the bus in 1955 in Montgomery, women are refusing to cooperate in their own oppression by remaining on the periphery of full participation in the Church."
 The crowd numbered almost two thousand supporters and a few protesters.
-In the middle of the service when Corrigan said, “If there be any of you who knoweth any impediment or notable crime (in these women), let him come forth in the name of God...” several priests in attendance proceeded to read statements against the ordination.
-Once these statements had been made, the bishops responded that they were acting in obedience to God, noting that “hearing God's command, we can heed no other.
-The time for our obedience is now.”
+In the middle of the service when Corrigan said, "If there be any of you who knoweth any impediment or notable crime (in these women), let him come forth in the name of God..." several priests in attendance proceeded to read statements against the ordination.
+Once these statements had been made, the bishops responded that they were acting in obedience to God, noting that "hearing God's command, we can heed no other.
+The time for our obedience is now."
 And they proceeded with the ordinations.

-José Ramos, Bishop of Costa Rica, was also present at the service but did not participate in the act of ordination due to his young and active episcopate.
-Barbara C. Harris, who was senior warden at Church of the Advocate and would later become the first woman ordained bishop in the Episcopal Church on February 11, 1989, served as crucifer for the service Patricia Merchant Park, one of the leaders of the Episcopal Women’s Caucus and the second woman to be regularly ordained as a priest in 1977 after General Convention had given its endorsement, served as deacon.
-An iconic photo of the service was published on July 30 in The Philadelphia Inquirer and picked up worldwide.
+José Antonio Ramos, Bishop of Costa Rica, was also present at the service but did not participate in the act of ordination due to his young and active episcopate.
+Barbara C. Harris, who was senior warden at Church of the Advocate and would later become the first woman ordained bishop in the Episcopal Church on February 11, 1989, led the procession into the service as its crucifer.
+Patricia Merchant Park, one of the leaders of the Episcopal Women's Caucus was later the second woman to be regularly ordained as a priest on January 2, 1977, after General Convention had given its endorsement, served as deacon.
+An iconic photo of the service was published on July 30 in The Philadelphia Inquirer and published worldwide.